QuentinRa/blog.quentinra.dev/info/html/index.md

 </tbody>
 </table>

-You got even more tags that I never used such as strong (rendered as bold), del (rendered like s), q (short quote) etc. You can learn more about them (and add them here if you want) in the HTML reference.
+You got even more tags that I never used such as strong (rendered as bold), del (rendered like s), q (short quote), etc. You can learn more about them (and add them here if you want) in the HTML reference.

 <hr class="sr">